 When God is weighed in the balance in your mind how does He rank on the good/bad scale as far as how He treats His enemies?
 Granted, there may be other factors that you would consider to be important in your overall assessment of the goodness of God but this would likely be a factor.

 Don’t feel bad about the idea of you judging Him.
 It is just a reference to you forming an opinion of Him and then making choices regarding your relationship with Him.
-Everyone does that, in fact, He invites us to do just that.
+Everyone does it, in fact, He invites us to do just that.

 “O taste and see that the LORD is good: blessed is the man that trusteth in him.”
 (Psa 34:8)